junnystateofmind/junnystateofmind/README.md

 ### I'm Minjun Jang 👋

-I was borned in 1998, Undergraduated based in Seoul, Korea, with a keen interest in Artificial Intelligence.
+I was born in 1998, Undergraduated based in Seoul, Korea, with a keen interest in Artificial Intelligence.
 I'm currently studying at Seoul National University.

 #### 🛠 Tech Stack
 - Programming Languages: Python, C++, Java